hnorm0629/portfolio/index.md

 ## About Me

-I am a Computer Science Masters student at Stanford University, where I'm pursuing an MSCS with a specialization in Visual Computing, which sits at the intersection of AI/ML, graphics, and systems.
-My interests lie specifically in Computer Graphics and Geometric Computing, and in developing tools to empower creativity.
+I'm a recent Computer Science M.S. graduate from Stanford University, where I specialized in Visual Computing — a field at the intersection of graphics, systems, and machine learning.
+My work focuses on computer graphics and geometric computing, and I'm especially passionate about building tools that empower creative expression and design.
+I enjoy working across the software stack, from numerical backends and simulation engines to interactive frontend systems.

 ## Updates

+- **[June 2025]** Graduated from Stanford with an MSCS and a specialization in Visual Computing!
 - **[Jan 2025]** Went full-time at Sileom as a software engineer, where I'm integrating our meshless FE simulation back end with [nTop](https://www.ntop.com)’s computational design front end to deliver accurate, high-fidelity static analysis results in real-time to users without them ever having to leave the design environment.
 - **[Nov 2024]** Won Stanford CS Dept's Course Assistant T-Shirt Competition!
 - **[Oct 2024]** Continuing graphics and simulation work at Sileom as an independent contractor.